sachindsilva16/InsuranceDB_queries/README.md

 - 8.Find the # of people who has purchased one or more 'innova' in 2021.
 - 9.Find the highest selling model in the year 2021.
 - 10.Find the data where total damage_amount of different accidents is maximum.

+# `BANK DATABASE-QUERIES`

+1.Find all the customers who have atleast two accounts at the main branch.

+2.Find all the customers who have an account at all the branches located in a specific city.

+3.Demonstrate how you delete all account tuples at every branch located in a specific city.

+4.Ensure that every account contains a required minimum amount of money at any time.--USE TRIGGER CONCEPTS

+5.List of customers taht have accounts in two or more branches of the bank at the same time.

+6.List of customers that have never had a loan.